 L. Bilek, Pae.D.
-S. MacKenzie, Ph.D.

 J. Boucher, Ph.D.
-R. Rasmussen, Ph.D.

 A. Casey, Ph.D.
-A. Thompson, Ph.D.

 M. Gallant, M.Sc.
-D. Vossen, Ph.D.

 D. Kane, Ph.D.

 C. Weaving, Ph.D.

+C. Weaving, Ph.D.

 The Department of Human Kinetics offers a four-year arts or science degree program in the study of human movement from a humanities, social sciences or scientific perspective.
-Both the BA and the B.Sc. in Human Kinetics offer the student further specialization with the option to major in either a kinesiology program or a pre-education program, both of which are nationally accredited.
+Both the BA and the B.Sc. in Human Kinetics offer the student further specialization with the option to major in either the kinesiology program or the pre-education program, both of which are nationally accredited.